alexdevero/alex-devero-blog/__drafts__/draft--javascript-switch-statement.md

   case 'Monday':
     // If value of today is 'Monday' do following console.log('It\'s Monday.')
-    break // stop execution of switch
+    break // Stop the execution of switch statement

   case 'Tuesday':
     // If value of today is 'Tuesday' do following console.log('It\'s Tuesday.')
-    break // stop execution of switch
+    break // Stop the execution of switch statement

   case 'Wednesday':
     // If value of today is 'Wednesday' do following console.log('It\'s Wednesday.')
-    break // stop execution of switch
+    break // Stop the execution of switch statement

   case 'Thursday':
     // If value of today is 'Thursday' do following console.log('It\'s Thursday.')
-    break // stop execution of switch
+    break // Stop the execution of switch statement

   case 'Friday':
     // If value of today is 'Friday' do following console.log('It\'s Friday.')
-    break // stop execution of switch
+    break // Stop the execution of switch statement

   case 'Saturday':
     // If value of today is 'Saturday' do following console.log('It\'s Saturday.')
-    break // stop execution of switch
+    break // Stop the execution of switch statement

   case 'Sunday':
     // If value of today is 'Sunday' do following console.log('It\'s Sunday.')
-    break // stop execution of switch
+    break // Stop the execution of switch statement
 }

 // Note 1: